peninawaithaka/s3-lambda/README.md

 * The Upload triggers AWS lambda to process data (perform data quality checks)
 * Data is loaded back to S3 under a different folder

+## Upcoming
+* snowflake integration
+* load data into snowflake from s3

 #### Super FUN!